DMXKILLER/Banking-Transactions-AML-CFT/README.md

 [__Client Profile Data__](#tie)
 This contains datapoints specific to the Know your Customer (KYC) and Customer Due Diligence (CDD) requirements with respect to the Financial Action Task Force (FATF regulations).
-Such datapoints are include the type of client(individual/natural person), customer segment, Politically exposure, economic activity, Age of client etc.  nature of the client.
+Such datapoints include the type of client(individual/natural person), customer segment, Political exposure, economic activity, Age of client etc.  nature of the client.

 [__Transactionary__](#tie)
 This contains datapoints specific to the occurence of a singular transaction.
-They are unique at the occurence of each transaction like the currency, income source/purpose of funds, geographical location, intermediary banks etc.
+They are unique at the occurence of each transaction like the amount, currency, income source/purpose of funds, geographical location, intermediary banks etc.

 [__National Risk Points__](#tie)